Code-Institute-Submissions/zonkolooney-electromotors_ms1/README.md

 # UX

 ## User Stories
-1. As a new user of the website I would l like
+1. As a new user of the website I would like
    + to be able understand what services can be offered

    + to be guided as to what information I need to impart